RezzFayyazi/ProveRAG/README.md

 ### Data Folder
 `cve_2024_critical_hyper.csv`
-   - **Description**: The curated dataset of CVEs in 2024 with critical vunlerability (up until July 25)
+The curated dataset of CVEs in 2024 with critical vunlerability (up until July 25)

 `baseline.py`